bewchabbacc/docker-environments/sa_site/README.md

 Clone this repo
 ---------------

 Yeah! to work you need to clone this locally.
-No need to fork it unless you want to submit a PR because you made a fix or saw something that need a fix.
+No need to fork it unless you want to submit a Pull Request because you've made an improvement.

+Once cloned locally:
-Once cloned locally, you will work in the sub-module sa_site_v2 located in 'docker-environments/sa_site/sa_site_v2'.
+- Work on the SA site: Go to the sub-module 'sa_site_v2' located in 'docker-environments/sa_site/sa_site_v2'.

-Follow the instructions.
+- Work on the SA Admin site: TODO

+Just follow the instructions below to get your environment setup.

 SSH Setup
 ---------